pheiberg/code-camp/README.md

 ## Getting started
 1. Clone repo: https://github.com/jsannerstedt/code-camp
 2. Run npm install
-3. Start API (the "json-server" package) using data from db.json: npm run server db.json
+3. Start API (the "json-server" package) using data from db.json: npm run backend
-4. Start build watcher: [TODO]
+4. Start build watcher: npm run watch

-1 and 3 are provided in the repo, to allow us to focus on part 2.
+5. Start web server: npm run server
+6. if on osx or -nix, npm run dev should do it all

+The backend and the start page are provided, so we can focus on the js parts.
 Have a look at:

 * Index.html
 * /src/app.js
 * /src/components/component1.js
-* tests [TODO]
+* /test/component1.js

 ... and start coding!